Sam Shephard is an experienced German Shepherd owner and has learned throughout the years how to optimize the breed's health and wellness.

 Lots of families are happy with a dog that knows how to sit, heel, and stay, and knows how to bark at strangers.
 Getting your dog to this point certainly doesn’t require any formal training.

-However, some people want to have a dog that’s incredibly capable and uses all of its potential.
+However, some people want to have a dog that’s incredibly capable and uses all of its potentials.
 People who want to put their dogs in shows will probably want to go through Schutzhund training because it helps ensure that their dog will be able to compete properly with others.